Abortion’s Regional Divide

 “It’s not too much of an oversimplification to say that what happens in the South between 1780 and the Civil War is that the religion, evangelicalism, adapts to the culture,” Heyrman told me.
 “This is one of the things my students have a hard time wrapping their heads around: the evangelicalism in the North is in many ways a very different animal than in the evangelical South.”

 And while northern Evangelicals faced ever-increasing competition from other groups – home-grown rivals like the Mormons, Seventh Day Adventists, or Christian Scientists and immigrant-powered Catholic, Lutheran, Orthodox Christian, and Jewish congregations – to a surprising degree, their southern counterparts had the field to themselves.
-Most Anglican priests had fled to England when the Civil War broke out making westward religious expansion impossible, while the Presbyterians’ reliance on university-educated clergy made it unable to keep up with denominations that made do with unlettered, barely paid itinerant pastors on the expanding frontier.
+Most Anglican priests had fled to England when the American Revolution broke out making westward religious expansion impossible, while the Presbyterians’ reliance on university-educated clergy made it unable to keep up with denominations that made do with unlettered, barely paid itinerant pastors on the expanding frontier.
 The three southern regions’ feudal nature repelled the immigrants of the great immigration wave of 1880 to 1924 causing them to be nearly bereft of Catholics, Jews, Orthodox Christians and other non-Evangelicals until the 1980s.

 Foreign Born population per capita, 1900 – Census Bureau; Illustration adapted by John Liberty/Motivf for Nationhood Lab